histrueandfalse1/EPyNet/README.md

 | `max_data_receive`    | `int`      | Max size of data to receive at once |
 | `on_receive`          | `callable` | Optional callback: `on_receive(data)` |

+> Automatically connects to the server and begins listening in a background thread.

 ---

 #### `send(data)`